cdcepi/FluSight-forecast-hub/model-output/README.md

 package](https://github.com/Infectious-Disease-Modeling-Hubs/hubValidations).
 The
 intent for these tests are to validate the requirements above.
 Please [let us know](https://github.com/cdcepi/FluSight-forecast-hub/issues) if you are facing issues while running the tests.

+New forecast plausibility checks have been included in pull request validations.
+The quantile forecasts will now be checked against target-specific upper bounds of 30% of the jurisdiction population for hospital admissions and 25% for ED visit percentages.
+Validation errors will be displayed as a comment on the PR, and additional plausibility checks may be added throughout the season.
+These are meant to check for unreasonable forecasts, but can be overridden at the discretion of the FluSight team.

 ### Local forecast validation